The best of Indian military writing

 Gen. Protip `Bogey’ Sen

-The definitive account of the first (and least studied) Kashmir war from the
+An account of the actions of 161 brigade in the first Kashmir war, from the

-It was the first brigade induced to Kashmir and was involved throughout
+then brigade commander.
+161 Brigade was the first brigade inducted to Kashmir and was involved throughout

 The Henderson-Brooks report (free download available): While Nehru tends